Pet Wellness in Westminster, CO

 • FeLV/FIV

-The General Health Profile is the most comprehensive panel for use in establishing baselines, screening senior pets and evaluating sick animals.
-We recommend it be run on clinically ill patients to help target the causes of common presenting signs.
+*The General Health Profile is the most comprehensive panel for use in establishing baselines, screening senior pets for abnormalities and evaluating sick pets.
+We recommend running this panel on clinically ill patients to help target the cause of presenting signs and symptoms.

-NSAID Panels (Non-steroidal anti-inflammatory drugs) and Kidney Panels are used for therapeutic drug monitoring and treatment monitoring.
-We also use Idexx, an outside reference lab, for expanded testing.
-They offer daily pickup and very fast turnaround time for results.
+**NSAID Panels (Non-steroidal anti-inflammatory drugs) and Kidney Panels are both used for therapeutic drug and treatment monitoring.

 The field of veterinary pain management has been an area of intense interest and progress over the last decade.
 There are two basic types of pain: acute pain & chronic pain.
 Acute pain is the type that abruptly begins to hurt.
 It may be due to trauma, surgery, etc. Chronic pain is pain that has been present over a longer period of time (i.e. – arthritis, back pain, etc.).
 We believe that a multimodal approach to pain management is the most effective, and can tailor a protocol to your individual pet to manage its pain.
 See the tabs to the left for further information on each type of pain.